Cars and cheap loans a shaky foundation for Hungary's baby boom plan

 “There are fewer and fewer children born in Europe.
 For the West, the answer is immigration,” Orban said in his state of the nation speech.
 “But we ...need Hungarian children.
 To us immigration means surrender.”

-Under his programme, women who have at least four children will be exempt from income tax while grandmothers can take over maternity leave so their daughters can return to work and public child care centres will add significant capacity.
+Under his program, women who have at least four children will be exempt from income tax while grandmothers can take over maternity leave so their daughters can return to work and public child care centers will add significant capacity.

 Will that halt Hungary’s population decline?
 History suggests not.